 - You create a website, blog, newsletter or podcast, etc. You use it to provide FREE information that has real value to your prospective clients, whilst offering them the opportunity to purchase goods, services (or both), which are closely linked to the information you give away.

-For instance, on this blog I provide thousands of marketing ideas and regular, valuable, free marketing advice.
 People read the information, use the ideas and share what they find here with their friends.
 Then, some of those people see the quality of my information and decide to hire me, when they need expert marketing help.
 Others buy my audio program.

 I’ve spoken about Content Marketing with thousands of people.
 The most common question they ask is a version of this:

 “Hang on Jim.
 If I freely give all this valuable Content Marketing information away, surely people will simply do the job themselves?”

 I answer by explaining that there are 3 groups of people, who will read your Content Marketing.
 Here they are and here is how your Content Marketing works with each group:

 - The first group is small.
 They are what I call serial freebie seekers.
 These people never ever pay for professional help.
 They were never prospective clients, so you lose nothing.

 - The second group is the largest.
 These people will try and do something themselves, but will hire professional help if they are not getting the results they need.
 They value genuine expertise.